Policy Title: Hazing Policy

 Violations of this policy will result in disciplinary action and may result in criminal prosecution.
 In addition, individuals and may be sued in civil court for mental or physical harm that results from hazing.

-If alleged hazing conduct violates this policy and other UST policy, such as the Sexual Misconduct Policy, the applicable Code of Conduct, or the Statement on Offensive Behavior, UST will consider and respond to the conduct under all applicable policies.
+If alleged hazing conduct violates this policy and other St. Thomas policy, such as the Sexual Misconduct Policy, the applicable Code of Conduct, or the Statement on Offensive Behavior, St. Thomas will consider and respond to the conduct under all applicable policies.

 Because of the socially coercive nature of hazing, a person’s implied or expressed consent to an act of hazing is not a defense.